shapeshed/jekyll.shapeshed.com/_posts/2009-08-11-using_curl_for_web_development.md

 ---
 layout: post
 title: Using cURL for web development
-excerpt: Pre-installed on most OSX and Linux/Unix systems cURL is a great tool for testing and developing a website.
+description: Pre-installed on most OSX and Linux/Unix systems cURL is a great tool for testing and developing a website.
 Here's a quick overview of what you can do.
 categories: [Linux]
 ---
 cURL provides developers with a useful toolkit to help in developing and debugging websites.